aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ### VPN-IPv4 Overlay in Arista Cloud Test (ACT)

-If you are running this lab in the Arista Cloud Test service and the overlay services are not working (no connectivity from CPE to CPE) after performing the steps outlined above, you may need to change the default forwarding engine of the vEOS nodes.
+Suppose you are running this lab in the Arista Cloud Test service, and the overlay services are not working (no connectivity from CPE to CPE) after performing the abovementioned steps.
+In that case, you may need to change the default forwarding engine of the vEOS nodes.

 Add the following line to the starting configurations for each node: